MoneyTools/MyMoney.Net/docs/Accounts/SetupAccounts.md

 The **Online Account**  field is how you connect your account to [Online Banking](OnlineBanking.md).

 The **Currency**  is optional and is only needed if you plan to have multiple accounts with different currencies.
+See [Currencies](../Basics/Currencies.md).

 The **Web Site**  is a URL link to the website for your bank or credit card and the ">>" button will bring this up in your web browser.